NeuroJSON/jsnirf/JSNIRF_specification.md

-based performance-oriented SNIRF files with additional features such as human-readability, extensible data annotation, data grouping and easy integration with other neuroanatomical or functional measurements that can be potentially stored using JData-based formats.
+based performance-oriented SNIRF files with additional features such as human-readability, extensible data annotation, data grouping and easy integration with other neuroanatomical or functional measurements that can be potentially stored using [JData-based formats](https://github.com/fangq/jdata)

 Instead of using HDF5, JSNIRF utilizes [JavaScript Object Notation](http://json.org) (JSON) as the text-based storage format and [Universal Binary JSON (UBJSON)](http://ubjson.org)